German Academic Exchange Service: Tasks and goals

+However, its activities go far beyond awarding scholarships.
+The organisation also promotes the internationalisation of German universities and research, offers strategic advice to universities in the field of internationalisation and marketing, strengthens German studies, the German language abroad, supports countries of the Global South in establishing efficient universities, and advises decision-makers on cultural, education and development policy.

-In 2024, the DAAD, including the EU programmes, supported more than 140,000 people around the globe, making it the largest funding organization of its kind in the world.
-Its services range from semesters abroad for Bachelor's and Master's students to doctoral studies, from internships to guest lectureships, from information visits to the establishment of universities abroad.
-The DAAD supports the international activities of German universities through marketing services, publications, events and training courses, but also through special funding programs for the establishment of international university partnerships.
-Scholarships for foreigners are advertised via the DAAD scholarship database and publicized via the German embassies, the DAAD regional offices, the information centers (IC), DAAD lecturers and partner universities abroad.
+In 2024, the DAAD, including the EU programmes, supported more than 140,000 people around the globe, making it the largest funding organisation of its kind in the world.
+Its services range from semesters abroad for bachelor's and master's students to doctoral studies, from internships to guest lectureships, from information visits to the establishment of universities abroad.
+The DAAD supports the international activities of German universities through marketing services, publications, events and training courses, but also through special funding programmes for the establishment of international university partnerships.
+Scholarships for foreigners are advertised via the DAAD scholarship database and publicised via German embassies, DAAD regional offices, information centres (ICs), DAAD lecturers, and partner universities abroad.
 Contact with the DAAD for German students is usually arranged by the International Office of a university.
-One exception is the DAAD Artists-in-Berlin Program, which is aimed at visual artists, writers and musicians.
+One exception is the DAAD Artists-in-Berlin Programme, which is aimed at visual artists, writers, and musicians.

-The DAAD is also the National Agency for the coordination and implementation of the European Union's Erasmus+ program for the higher education sector.
+DAAD is also the national agency for the coordination and implementation of the European Union's Erasmus+ programme for the higher education sector.